 🗺️ Why Hokkaido Is Different

 Historically, tattoo bans at onsen were tied to associations with organized crime.
-But Japan's tourism boom and the 2020 Olympics pushed many establishments — especially in internationally popular regions — to reconsider.
+But Japan's tourism boom and the 2020 Olympics pushed many establishments to reconsider.
 Hokkaido, with its heavy flow of foreign visitors, has been ahead of the curve.

 That said: policies change, and nothing is guaranteed.
-An "OK" found online doesn't always hold at the door.
-When in doubt, call ahead or look for private baths.
+When in doubt, call ahead or check the latest reviews on Google map for confirmation.
+Private baths are always an option.

 🏙️ Sapporo Area